qijin-3/find_my_users/README.md

 ## Contributing

-We welcome contributions to GitBase!
-Please read our [Contributing Guide](https://gitbase.app/posts/how-to-contributing-to-gitbase) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions to FindMyUsers!
+Please read our [Contributing Guide](https://findmyusers.app/posts/how-to-contributing-to-findmyusers) for details on our code of conduct and the process for submitting pull requests.

 ## License

-GitBase is open-source software licensed under the [MIT license](https://github.com/qiayue/gitbase/?tab=MIT-1-ov-file).
+FindMyUsers is open-source software licensed under the [MIT license](https://github.com/qiayue/findmyusers/?tab=MIT-1-ov-file).

 ## Support